J55/home-cluster/README.md

 ## :handshake:&nbsp; Inspiration

 This cluster is built on the [template cluster](https://github.com/k8s-at-home/template-cluster-k3s) from [onedr0p](https://github.com/onedr0p).
+Additionally, a huge thank you to all the incredible contributors at the [Kubernetes @Home](https://github.com/k8s-at-home/) community.